amirkeren/workshop-short/README.md

 }
 ```

-Make a note of the name you chose for the action, we will need it in the next step
+Make a note of the name you chose for the action, we will need it in the next step (don't forget to **Make It Live**)

 # Extending the sequence